 Remember the Small Good Things in Your Life

-As we proceed through 2011, it is important to take time to reflect on the good things in our lives and prepare for the future.
+It is important to take time to reflect on the good things in our lives and prepare for the future.
 A good way to do this is by writing a letter to a friend, co-worker or loved one expressing your gratitude.
 Another good way is, just as studies suggest, keeping a gratitude journal.
 Every morning or evening, write down what you’re grateful for.
 You may be thankful for your home, food or a warm bed.
 Think about people that are making your life easier and more comfortable.
 Or you can be grateful of something as simple as your senses, hands, legs, your mind.
 It’s so easy to forget all the small good things in our lives, But those things are the ones that deserve our gratitude the most.
 Try to remind yourself that every day.

 Thanksgiving, the time of year to give thanks for the important people and opportunities in our lives.